 Am I am not worthy to ask for this big favor from you?

 I lamented and was inconsolable.

 Mommy was brought home.

 One night, I had a dream.
 In one frame, I saw Mommy together with my Daddy lying side by side.
 Daddy said they were tired of all their medications.
-In the next frame.
-I saw Mommy is lying alone with the blanket up to her chin.
-The last frame, I saw Mommy, back to her glamorous self, before she got sick, with her hair and face all made up and her skin glowing bright and shiny.
+In the next frame, I saw Mommy is lying alone with the blanket up to her chin.
+In the last frame, I saw Mommy, back to her glamorous self, before she got sick, with her hair and face all made up and her skin glowing bright and shiny.

 Mommy passed away gently in her sleep.

-If you had learned something from this post, you can like and share it or share your thoughts.
-If you want to be notified once a new blog is up, hit subscribe found at the top of this post.
+If you had learned something from this post, please like and share it or share your thoughts.
+If you want to be notified once a new blog is up, click subscribe found at the top of this post.

 Till next time.
 God bless.

 to use Ginger